 Kids love music, so create a playlist together to crank on your Audio System while you travel.
 Have a sing along!
 Play some American Idol, (minus the Simon Cowell critique, nobody likes that), and have a ball making memories on the trail.

 Off-roading is a special kind of adventure, but when you have kids, it can limit the amount of time you get to hit the trail.
-But with a little planning, you can get them as excited about it as you are, then you are on your way to many adventure filled memories together.
+With a little planning, you can get them just as excited about it as you are, and then you are on your way to many adventure filled memories together.
 Just break them in easy, start slow, be prepared, and work your way up to that trip up and down the East Coast hitting all the sweetest trails.

 Check out my recent ORV adventure with my (at the time!)
 2 year old daughter.
 Spoiler: she loved it!